Site Search:

 What is Bay State Cap?

-If you are applying for SSI or your SSI benefits are being reviewed, you may be able to get Bay State CAP Food Stamps.
+If you are applying for SSI or your SSI benefits are being reviewed, you may be able to get Bay State CAP SNAP.
 You do not need to fill out a long application, be interviewed or go to any meetings at the Department of Transitional Assistance (DTA).
 You do not need to send in any proofs.
 The monthly benefit is based on the information you give to the Social Security office.
 The Social Security office is supposed to ask you about Bay State CAP when you first apply or when your SSI case is being reviewed (redetermined).

 Who can get Bay State CAP?